NEWS

 Why Skipping the Built-In Shower in Your Campervan Just Makes Sense

-Camping brings peace, freedom, and a chance to reconnect with nature—but it also brings questions about comfort, particularly hygiene.
-One common concern, especially among new campers or RV shoppers, is whether a built-in shower is essential.
-In reality, even many RVs that do have showers rarely use them.
+Camping brings peace, freedom, and a chance to reconnect with nature—but it also raises practical questions about comfort, particularly hygiene.
+One common concern among new RV buyers is whether a built-in shower is essential.
+Surprisingly, the answer for many experienced RV owners is no.

 The Truth About RV Showers